TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Select/Index.rst

 select
 ^^^^^^

-The function "select" generates a SQL SELECT query, which is used to read records from the database.
+The function "select" generates an SQL SELECT query, which is used to read records from the database.
 The select function automatically checks whether the records might be "hidden", or "deleted", or if they have a "start and end date".
 If pidInList is used (meaning a list of